zephyrproject-rtos/zephyr/README.rst

 * **Source Code in GitHub**: Zephyr Project source code is maintained on a public GitHub repository at https://github.com/zephyrproject-rtos/zephyr.
-  You'll find information about getting access to the repository and how to contribute to the project in this `Contribution Guide`_ wiki article.
+  You'll find information about getting access to the repository and how to contribute to the project in this `Contribution Guide`_ document.

 * **Samples Code**: In addition to the kernel source code, there are also many documented `Sample and Demo Code Examples`_ that can help show you